teacher-tta/NYTC-2026-Final/README.md

 # National Youth Tech Championship 2026 Final

-This repository contains the code and setup tutorials used for the **National Youth Tech Championship 2026 final**.
+This repository contains the code used for the **National Youth Tech Championship 2026 final**.

 We assume all prior knowledge from the preliminary round.
-Please refer to the [repository](https://github.com/teacher-tta/National-Youth-Tech-Championship-2026) for installation instructions.
+Please refer to the [previous repository](https://github.com/teacher-tta/National-Youth-Tech-Championship-2026) for installation instructions.
 The `requirements.txt` file is identical to the prelimary round and no further installation is required.
+However, if you have not installed all the packages, please do so by running `pip install -r requirements.txt` in your terminal.

+The sample code files in this repository can be directly downloaded into the same folder where you stored the preliminary round code.